Make a slow cooker pork shoulder on the weekend for a variety of delicious and frugal meals during the week.

 - making soap from the rendered lard

-We pick up a pork shoulder for around $15 from our local butcher.
+We can pick up a pork shoulder for around $15 from our local butcher.
 For two adults and two children, we get 4 meals worth of meat (that’s $3.75 per meal) and we usually have enough leftovers for a couple of lunches as well.

 And when you make stock and lard from what would often otherwise be thrown away (both of which are not cheap to purchase from the supermarket) you’re getting even more value for your money.